In Discover Archives, it is possible to Browse by archival institutions, archival descriptions, and people and organizations.

 Use this filter to determine if the search results returned include descriptions that have a finding aid attached, by selecting "Yes", or by selecting "No", include results without finding aids.

-Top-level descriptions (Fonds, Collections and Manuscript Collection) provide overviews of the records, whereas the lower-levels of description will be more specific to that particular record grouping.
+Fonds, Collection, and Manuscript Collection provide overviews of the records, whereas the lower-levels of description will be more specific to that particular record grouping.

 Search for any records whose active dates of creation either overlap, or fall exactly within, a selected range.